Main Content

 Polyspace as You Code Headers view in VSCode

 Header files are listed only if they contain findings.
-Click a header file in the HEADERS view to open its finding in the PROBLEMS panel and start inspecting those findings in the Editor.
+Click a header file in the Headers view to open its finding in the Problems view and start inspecting those findings in the Editor.

 Result Details View

-When you select a finding in the Output view or in the editor, this view shows additional information about the finding, including, when available, the traceback and the review information imported from the baseline.
+When you select a finding in the Problems view or in the editor, this view shows additional information about the finding, including, when available, any fixes or justifications, the traceback, and the review information imported from the baseline.

 If you select multiple lines of code, the view lists additional details for all the findings reported in the selected code.